 We were shown to a waiting room on a floor I can’t recall except that it seemed out of the way.
 We waited anxiously, on edge and hopeful.
 My last scan had shown plenty of follicles within a suitable size range.
 In fact I had only needed the one scan to schedule my collection date.
-My ovaries had thrown plenty of follicles in response to the hormone injections.
 With my “beautiful” uterus, it was impossible that anything could go wrong, although we had prepared ourselves for all the eventualities detailed in the booklet.

 I felt I knew everything about FSH (follicle stimulating hormone), and trigger injections.
 I was a walking Wikipedia page on IVF and ICSI.
 In a fortnight from now I’d have a blood test to confirm that it had worked and I was going to be a mum.
 We had even talked about the date the baby would be due.
-Nothing prepared us for what eventuated.
+Fuck we were so naïve.

 I woke in recovery and looked down.
 My doctor had promised the number of eggs collected would be written on my hand so I would know straight away.
 I must have looked at my hand a dozen times before the anaesthetic wore off sufficiently for the number to stick in my brain.